 Dr. Titley serves on numerous advisory boards and National Academies of Science committees, including the CNA Military Advisory Board, the Advisory Board of the Center for Climate and Security, the Science and Security Board of the Bulletin of the Atomic Scientists, and the National Academy of Science Board on Atmospheric Sciences and Climate.

 Dr. Titley is a fellow of the American Meteorological Society.
 He was awarded an honorary doctorate from the University of Alaska, Fairbanks.
 In 2017, Dr. Titley was the recipient of the College of Earth and Mineral Science Wilson Award for excellence in service.

-Dr. Titley is currently serving as a Professor of Practice in the Department of Meteorology and Atmospheric Science, a Professor in the School of International Affairs, and founding Director of Center for Solutions to Weather and Climate Risk at the Pennsylvania State University.
+Dr. Titley has retired from his position as Professor of Practice in the Department of Meteorology and Atmospheric Science, a Professor in the School of International Affairs.
+He is the founding Director of Center for Solutions to Weather and Climate Risk at the Pennsylvania State University.